relativitydev/relativity-contracts-documentation-public/Docs/Markdown/ContractsOffsetsService.md

     * **IMPORTANT:** If no offset already exists with the specified *Id*, a new one will be created with an *Id* value equal to the largest existing offset *Id*+1, NOT the *Id* specified.
 If it's important to your use case that new offsets not be accidentally created this way, it's highly recommended you check which offsets already exist using the [read API](#read-offsets) before attempting to update.
 * **DocumentId** - The Artifact ID of the document that the offset should be associated with.
 This must match the document ID in the URL.
 * **FieldId** - The Artifact ID of the field the offset is associated with.
-* **AssociatedArtifactId** - If the offset is associated with a multi-object field, the Artifact ID of an object to be selected.
+* **AssociatedArtifactId**<span id="associated-artifact-id-update-request-description"></span> - If the offset is associated with a multi-object field, the Artifact ID of an object to be selected.
 Otherwise, this should contain the same value as the *DocumentId* field.
     * For more information on how this works, see the request *AssociatedArtifactId* field description for the [Create API](#create-offsets).
 * **ChoiceId** - (Optional) The Artifact ID of a choice to associate the offset with.
 This can be used to correlate different offsets that share the same document, field, and choice IDs.
 * **Offset** - The position in the document where the offset's text starts, given in number of characters since the beginning of the document.